scalableminds/dockerfiles/metrics-pusher/README.md

     scalableminds/metrics-pusher
 ```

-This will scrape all containers with label `gather.logs=true`.
+This will scrape all specified endpoints.

 ## Configuration